Request Quote » Request Quote »

 BIM for Heritage Buildings

-The ability to digitize construction drawings and visualize as in conditions of renovation buildings, has given as-built drawings increasing acceptance in the construction space.
-Understanding how to create accurate 2D/3D drawings from point cloud scans, holds the key to successful project execution.
+The ability to digitize heritage building drawings and visualize renovation conditions has increased the need for As-Built models in the construction space.
+Understanding how to create accurate 3D models from point cloud scans can ensure successful project renovations.

-Conventional techniques or 2D plans for surveying complex geometries of heritage buildings can be inaccurate and time-consuming.
-Renovating such structures which often miss out on construction documents, as built drawings or paperwork pose serious construction challenges.
-Creation of Point Cloud to 2D/3D as-built models is an ideal solution to overcome this challenge.
+Conventional techniques or 2D plans for surveying the complex geometries of heritage buildings can be inaccurate and time-consuming.
+Heritage building renovation often lack 3D models, construction documents, and as-built drawings or paperwork, which lead to various construction challenges.
+The creation of Point Cloud to 2D/3D as-built models is an ideal solution to overcome this challenge.

 3D laser scans of renovation constructions accurately register non-parametric geometries.
-Architects, engineers, contractors and surveyors apply BIM tools to convert this scanned data to 3D models.
-This eases up the integration of existing structures into a point cloud to BIM landscape.
+Architects, engineers, contractors, and surveyors apply BIM tools to convert this scanned data to 3D models.
+This facilitates the integration of existing structures into a point cloud to BIM landscape.

 What are the common renovation challenges for heritage construction?

-For contractors, as-built drawings provide a precise record of any changes in the pre-construction stages while helping them visualize the entire project at each stage of construction.
-This pre-construction visualization make it easier to identify and resolve any issues or problems arising due to any deviations from the original designs.
+For contractors, as-built drawings provide a precise record of any changes in the pre-construction stages, while helping them visualize the entire project at each stage of construction.
+This pre-construction visualization makes it easier to identify and resolve any issues or problems arising due to any deviations from the original designs.

 Our scan to BIM solutions save up to 15% on construction costs.